Open In App

 Like

-Irrational Numbers are numbers that can not be expressed in the form of p/q where p and q are integers and q does not equal zero.
-Irrational numbers can not be represented via fractions or normal decimal values.
+Irrational numbers are real numbers that cannot be expressed as fractions.
+Irrational Numbers can not be expressed in the form of p/q, where p and q are integers and q ≠ 0.
+They are the opposite of rational numbers.
 They are non-recurring, non-terminating, and non-repeating decimals.
-They are part of real numbers but are different from rational numbers.
-We represent the Irrational number by the symbol Q’.
+Irrational numbers are real numbers but are different from rational numbers.

 Irrational Number Definition